 - How do we get to the ‘new world’?
 Upgrade mindsets, practices and outcomes.
 Review resources and timescale, ensuring that you have the right support in place to deliver the change.

 - Who’s going to the ‘new world’?
-Understand the stages of learning and behaviour.
+Understand the stages of learning and behavior.
 Work with all stakeholders including your leaders, managers, partners and beneficiaries to understand their specific concerns and motivations.

 From there he led performance improvements in services ranging from careers advice, drug & alcohol treatment, child care and nursing care, culminating in leading the expansion of large scale primary care mental health services across the English Midlands.
 In 2012 he returned to Ohio to join Cleveland Clinic Innovations and from 2014-17 led Cleveland Schools' Transformation Plan as well as campaigns to reduce chronic absenteeism and introduce summertime food programs.

 He currently consults, coaches and trains in the nonprofit sector, both in person and online across the US, Canada and UK and hosts the Nonprofit Problem Solver podcast.